galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ![Figure 13.
 RGMB gene isoform expression profile plot](../../images/differential_isoform/isoformSwitchAnalyzer_gene.png "RGMB isoform expression profile plot.
 The plot integrates isoform structures along with the annotations, gene and isoform expression and isoform usage including the result of the isoform switch test.")

-In that case, we can appreciate that despite differences in overall gene expression is not statistically significant between health and cancerous tissues, there exists statistically significant {IS}: the isoform [ENST00000308234.11](https://www.uniprot.org/uniprotkb/J3KNF6/entry), which encodes the 478 aminoacid **Repulsive guidance molecule BMP co-receptor b protein** is repressed in cancer; on the other hand, the isoform [ENST00000513185.3](https://www.uniprot.org/uniprotkb/Q6NW40/entry), which encodes the 437 aminoanid **Repulsive guidance molecule B** is induced.
+In that case, we can appreciate that despite differences in overall gene expression is not statistically significant between health and cancerous tissues, there exists slarge differences between isoforms (despite not statistically significant due to reduced sample size):

+- The isoform [ENST00000308234.11](https://www.uniprot.org/uniprotkb/J3KNF6/entry), which encodes the 478 aminoacid **Repulsive guidance molecule BMP co-receptor b protein** is repressed in cancer.
+- The isoform [ENST00000513185.3](https://www.uniprot.org/uniprotkb/Q6NW40/entry), which encodes the 437 aminoanid **Repulsive guidance molecule B** is induced.
+- A new isoform has been identified: `MSTRG.1060.6` (this is a random ID assigned by **StringTie**).

 We will try to confirm this {IS} by visualising the coverage on this gene and more precisely on the region which is different between the two isoforms.
 We will take advantage of the coverage we generated with **STAR** and use a software called **pyGenomeTracks**